 Cartier.
-The name evokes romance, style, class, sophistication, and unparalleled use of the finest, more exotic materials in the world.
-Think of the love bracelet, engagement rings, the jeweled panther, the santos and tank watches, and the red bag with the gold embossed Cartier logo on it.
+The name evokes romance, style, class, sophistication, and unparalleled use of the finest, most exotic materials in the world.
+Think of the love bracelet, engagement rings, the jeweled panther, the Santos and tank watches, and the red bag with the gold embossed Cartier logo on it.

 Many say Cartier is the king of jewelry, but is it also the king of luxury eyewear?
 In this video, I will review two of my favorite Cartier frames, one optical and one sunglasses.
 And you can decide at the end of it if Cartier eyewear is the most luxurious eyewear in the industry.

 If you want to know more of the latest eyewear reviews and eyeglasses tips, go to our YouTube channel here: https://www.youtube.com/channel/UC3eH3Nb6KODgxyE3riTaxkw

 Cartier eyewear has been a staple for the luxury eyewear industry for years, with a substantial following among the urban hip-hop crowd.
 You can either see the iconic C logo on the rimless frame or the white ebony frame on your favorite rap star or their entourage.

 It recently made an appearance on Adam Sandler's face in his newest movie:

 Uncut Gems, a fantastic film.
 Watch it if you have a chance.

 They used to have all its frames made in France, but because the demand exploded over the last few years, you can see some of their pieces made in Italy and some even in Japan for their titanium pieces.
 The pair I am currently wearing is made in Japan, and I love it.